jagermesh/bike/README.md

 Check it <a target="_blank" href="http://www.itera-research.com/demo/bike/">here</a>.

+# Packed version

+Don't want upload 300 files?
+Use packed version - upload two files from /packed-version folder, go to /install.php in your browser and you'll get working instance of this nice MySQL management tool.

 # Security & Restricted access

 On current stage I don't care about login functionality.
 Put Bike into folder with name like "tASTDKUWYVEjhas" or just use Apache httpauth as workaround.